crispweed/swapbill_full/docs/example/burn.rst

 It's worth noting at this point that the SwapBill protocol includes a constraint on the minimum amount of swapbill associated with any given SwapBill 'account', or output.
 This is a financial motivation for users to minimise the number of active swapbill outputs to be tracked, and a discouragement for 'spam' outputs.
-The constraint is currently set to exactly 10000000 satoshis, or 0.1 bitcoin, and so that's the minimum amount we're allowed to burn.
+For 'bitcoin swapbill', whe constraint is currently set to exactly 0.001 swapbill, or 100000 swapbill satoshis, and so that's the minimum amount we're allowed to burn.
-(If you try to burn less, the client should refuse to submit the transaction and display a suitable error message.)
+If you try to burn less, the client should refuse to submit the transaction and display a suitable error message.
+(For 'litecoin swapbill the minimum balance is higher, and is currently set to exactly 0.1 swapbill, or 10000000 swapbill satoshis.)

 Transaction confirmation
 --------------------------